-If the ERO cannot produce the original Form CT-8453 or any of its attachments, credit for the tax withheld may be disallowed, and may result in suspension from the program.
+If the ERO cannot produce the original documents, credit for the tax withheld may be disallowed and may result in suspension from the program.

-Each year DRS requests a percentage of Forms CT-8453 or conducts site visits, or both, for monitoring purposes.
+Each year DRS requests a percentage of the documentation or conducts site visits, or both, for monitoring purposes.